areleu/vencopy/docs/software/core.rst

 Charging infrastructure allocation: :ref:`gridmodellers`
 ---------------------------------------------------
+The charging infrastructure allocation makes use of a basic charging infrastructure model, which infers the availability of charging stations from parking purposes (e.g. HOME or SHOPPING).
+These again are inferred from the purposes of previously carried out trips.
+There are two mapping approaches of parking categories to charging station rated power that can be selected in the gridmodellers section of the user-config, in the option grid_model: Simple and probability-based.
-The charging infrastructure allocation makes use of a basic charging infrastructure model, which assumes the availability of charging stations when vehicles are parked.
-Since the analytical focus of the framework lies on a regional level (NUTS1-NUTS0), the infrastructure model is kept simple in the current version.
-Charging availability is allocated based on a binary TRUE/FALSE mapping to a respective trip purpose in the venco.py user-config.
-Thus, different scenarios describing different charging availabilities, e.g. at home or at home and at work etc. can be distinguished, but neither a regional differentiation nor a charging availability probability or distribution are assumed.
-At the end of the application of the GridModeller, a given parking purpose diary parkingType(v, t) is transferred into a binary grid connection diary connectgrid (v, t) with the same format but consisting only of TRUE/FALSE values.
+In the simple model, charging availability is allocated based on a binary TRUE/FALSE mapping to a respective parking activity purpose in the venco.py user-config.
+Thus, scenarios describing different charging availabilities, e.g. at home or at home and at work etc. can be distinguished.
+Charging is then assumed to be available with a single given rated power (e.g. 11 kW) for all park activities.
+The second model "probability", refines the simple model in two regards: Firstly, multiple rated powers can be given per parking purpose, e.g. HOME charging can be available through single-phase, 16 A (3.7 kW), triple-phase, 16 A (11 kW) or triple-phase, 32 A (22 kW) chargers.
+Secondly, top-down probabilities can be given to each rated power for each parking activity, e.g. there is a 20% probability of HOME chargers to be triple-phase, 16 A chargers.
+Here, the probability of no charging at HOME has to be taken into account.
+We have to be transparent that despite the methodological refinement of this second approach, data justifying the specific values of this approach is scarce and values are mostly future scenarios (relevant possibilities).
+At the end of the application of the GridModeller, an additional column "rated_power" is added to the activities data and filled for each parking activity.

 Flexibility estimation: :ref:`flexestimators`
 ---------------------------------------------------
-There are three integral inputs to the estimation: 1. a profile describing hourly distances for each vehicle 2. a boolean set of profiles describing if a vehicle is connected to the grid at a given hour 3. techno-economic input assumptions After some filtering and iteration steps, this yields the minimum and maximum battery constraints.
-After these steps, six profiles are provided to the user: a battery drain profile (the electricity that flows out of the vehicle battery each hour for driving), a charging capacity profile (the maximum electricity available for charging in each hour), a minimum and a maximum SoC (upper and lower limits for the battery SoC), an uncontrolled charging profile (the electricity flow from grid to vehicle when no control is exerted) and a fuel consumption profile.
+The flexibility estimation starts with the activity trip chains of single vehicles and the rated powers.
+Before the core estimation, the drain per trip as well as the maximum possible charged energy volume per parking activity are calculated.
+Then, two cases are differentiated: maximum battery level and minimum battery level, that will make up the mobility- constrained technical flexibility of the individual vehicle batteries to fulfill their individual electricity demands for driving.
+The maximum battery level case follows the logic that charging always takes place as soon as possible and to the largest extent (highest SOC) possible.
+The variable for uncontrolled charging is then calculated based on this logic.
+The minimum battery level case on the opposite assumes that energy is charged as late as possible and only to fulfill the driving demands.
+In order to incorporate the needs, the two logics are applied chronologically from the first activity (may be either activity_id 0 or 1) to the last activity (for maximum battery level) and anti-chronologically from the last activity to the first activity.
+The second approach is needed, because later trips need to be taken into account in first parking activities in case no charging is available throughout the day.
+Both approaches are implemented as loops over the activity ids (maximum 20 loops per logic per iteration).
+The variable calculations for each activity_id is then implemented in a vectorized manner for performance concerns.
+Boundary conditions for state-of-charge (that the SOC at beginning and end of each activity chain are equal) are enforced by a number of iterations within which the previous steps are repeated with the start SOC set to the end SOC of the previous iteration.
+An auxiliary fuel demand is calculated to identify activity chains that cannot be fulfilled purely with battery-based electricity (for the given battery capacity from the user_config).

+Six variables are provided in the activity dataset for each activity (not yet time-discretized profiles) after running FlexEstimator.estimate_technical_flexibility_through_iteration():
+#. drain: Demand for driving of each trip in kWh.
+#. rated_power / available_power: Available or rated power for charging for each parking activity in kW.
+#. max_battery_level_start / max_battery_level_end: Absolute battery levels for maximum battery level logic at start and
+end of each activity (trip AND park activities) as battery state in kWh
+#. min_battery_level_start / min_battery_level_end: Absolute battery levels for minimum battery level logic at start and
+end of each activity (trip AND park activities) as battery state in kWh
+#. uncontrolled_charging: Demand per park activity for charging, if uncontrolled charging is assumed as flow into
+battery in kWh.
+#. max_auxiliary_fuel_need / min_auxiliary_fuel_need: Fuel needed additionally to battery energy per trip in l.

-The first four profiles can be used as constraints for other models to determine optimal charging strategies, the fifth profile simulates a case, where charging is not controlled an EVs charge as soon as a charging possibility is available.
-Lastly, the sixth profile quantifies the demand for additional fuel for trips that cannot be only by electricity.
+The first four profiles can be used as constraints for other models to determine optimal charging strategies, the fifth profile simulates a case, where charging is not controlled an electric vehicles charge as soon as a charging possibility is available.
+Lastly, the sixth profile quantifies the demand for additional fuel for trips that cannot be supplied only by electricity.

 Daily travel diary composition: :ref:`diarybuilders`
 ---------------------------------------------------

-In the diaryBuilder, individual trips at the survey day are consolidated into person-specific travel diaries comprising multiple trips (carried out by car).
-The daily travel diary composition consists of three main steps: Reformatting the database, allocating trip purposes and merging the obtained dataframe with other relevant variables from the original database.
-In the first step, reformatting, the time dimension is transferred from the raw data (usually in minutes) to the necessary output format (e.g. hours).
-Each trip is split into shares, which are then assigned to the respective hour in which they took place, generating an hourly dataframe with a timestamp instead of a dataframe containing single trip entries.
-Similarly, mileages driven and the trip purpose are allocated to their respective hour and merged into daily travel diaries.
-Trips are assumed to determine the respective person’s stay in the consecutive hours up to the next trip and therefore are related to the charging availability between two trips.
-Trip purposes included in surveys may comprise trips carried out for work or education reasons, trips returning to home, trips to shopping facilities and other leisure activities.
-Currently, trips whose purpose is not specified are allocated to trips returning to the own household.
-At the end of the second venco.py component TripDiaryBuilder, two intermediary data sets are available either directly from the class within Python or from the hard-drive as
-.csv files.
-The first one comprises mileage travel diaries d(v, t) and the second one comprises parking place types derived from trip purposes parkingType(v, t).
+In the DiaryBuilder, activity-specific variables are consolidated into vehicle-specific, time-discrete profiles describing e.g. the drain in each 15-minute interval of the day.
+The temporal resolution is set in the user_config in the DiaryBuilder option "time_resolution" in minutes.
+The DiaryBuilder is a wrapper class that has an instance of the subclass TimeDiscretizer with again a main function TimeDiscretizer.discretize().
+In the wrapper class, this function is now applied to each variable (column) of the activities dataset that is needed as an output from venco.py.
+Since in the current application constant, these variables are always the same (see section :ref:`flexestimators`), they are currently hard-coded in the main function of the DiaryBuilder, DiaryBuilder.create_diaries().
+There are three different approaches to discretization depending on the variable subject to discretization: distribute, select and dynamic.
+The method distribute is applied for energy volumes (in kWh) that shall be allocated to the different time intervals that represent the whole activity. "select" is used for power values (in kW) such as rated power.
+Dynamic is used for battery levels variables and uncontrolled charging, as these have more specific or more complex allocation procedures.
+The resulting profiles are one per given variable and contain around 100,000 time-discretized profiles (rows) in the temporal resolution specified in the config.
+Every pofile has the same amount of rows.

 Aggregation to fleet level: :ref:`profileaggregators`
 ---------------------------------------------------
 In the ProfileAggregator, single vehicle profiles are aggregated to fleet level.
 Depending on the profile, different aggregation approaches are used.

 Output postprocessing: :ref:`postprocessors`